-As part of our Social Compliance Management System a robust governance, clear policies, an effective risk management as well as a profound understanding of our supply chain are the basis for a targeted approach to addressing slavery and human trafficking.
-At Vaillant Group we incorporate mechanisms to preventing modern slavery at various stages: in our own group-wide operations, when selecting a supplier, when engaging with suppliers, when assessing them and when aiming for further development.
+As part of our Social Compliance Management System, robust governance, clear policies, effective risk management as well as a profound understanding of our supply chain, are the basis for a targeted approach to addressing slavery and human trafficking.
+At Vaillant Group we incorporate mechanisms to prevent modern slavery at various stages of our own group-wide operations and when selecting and managing suppliers.
 In our own operations we have not identified any heightened forced labour and modern slavery risks.
-In our Purchasing function, we implemented a comprehensive external supplier due diligence process in 2023.
+In our Purchasing function, we have implemented a comprehensive external supplier due diligence process.

 8.1.
 Supplier selection process

-For new suppliers we have integrated social and environmental aspects in our supplier pre-assessment.
-It includes a commitment to the principles of the United Nations Global Compact (UNGC) and additionally for larger suppliers the recognition of our Supplier Code of Conduct.
+For new suppliers, we have integrated social and environmental aspects into our supplier pre-assessment.
+It includes a commitment to the principles of the United Nations Global Compact (UNGC) and additionally for larger suppliers, the recognition of our Supplier Code of Conduct.

-This helps us to carefully select suppliers supporting the values Vaillant Group stands for.
-Furthermore, it is expected that the supplier ensures compliance with the same diligence and regulations under which he operates for the Vaillant Group from all its sub-suppliers.
+This helps us to select suppliers who support the values that Vaillant Group stands for.
+Furthermore, it is expected that suppliers ensure compliance with the same diligence and regulations under which they operate for the Vaillant Group, from all of their sub-suppliers.

 8.2.
 Key suppliers

-Because of their degree of integration, the nature of their products and services or volume certain business partners play a key role in our company’s success.
-We are closely engaged with these key suppliers to reassure their commitment to the principles of the UNGC.
+Because of their degree of integration, the nature of their products and services or volume, certain business partners play a key role in our company’s success.
+We are closely engaged with these key suppliers to reassure their commitment to our human rights and environmental standards.

-As a result, we have introduced our Supplier Quality Guideline and our General Purchasing Terms covering not only product, process and legal related aspects but also environmental and social concerns, such as the UNGC.
+As a result, we have introduced our Supplier Quality Guideline and our General Purchasing Terms covering not only product, process and legal related aspects but also environmental and social concerns.

 8.3.
 Supplier Code of Conduct

-In 2020 we implemented a Supplier Code of Conduct which lays out our expectations and requirements towards our Suppliers with regards to health and safety, environment, labor, human rights and compliance.
+We implemented a Supplier Code of Conduct which lays out our expectations and requirements towards our Suppliers with regards to health and safety, environment, labour, human rights and compliance.

 We expect our larger suppliers to sign our Supplier Code of Conduct.
 This also contains requirements on forced, bonded (including dept bondage) or indentured labour, slavery and human trafficking as well as torture and degrading treatment.